SQream/sqream_docs/index.rst

 .. rubric:: Need help?

 If you couldn't find what you're looking for, we're always happy to help.
-Visit our `support center<https://sqream.atlassian.net/servicedesk/>`.
+Visit `SQream's support portal <https://sqream.atlassian.net/servicedesk/>`_ for additional support.

+.. rubric:: Looking for older versions?

+If you're looking for an older version of the documentation, go to http://previous.sqream.com .

 .. toctree::
    :caption: Contents: